 Select a template and select New.

 Illustrator creates a new document based on the selected blank template.
 You can work with it just as you would work with any other .ai document.

 If necessary, you may disable the latest New Document experience and revert to the experience that Illustrator provided by default in versions CC 2015.3 and earlier.

 Select Edit > Preferences > General.

-Select Use Legacy File New Interface.
-Click OK.
+Choose Use Legacy File New Interface and select OK.